ArenKDesai/Aren-s-Notes/operating systems 3.md

 You *create* `/foo/bar`.
 Assuming the superblock is cached, you access the root inode, root data, foo inode, and foo data.
 Question: How many steps are left, and what do they happen to?
 Answer: 3, and they happen to the *inode bitmap*, then *foo data block*.
-Steps 5 and 6 are to read the inode bit map for the next available dat
+Steps 5 and 6 are to read the inode bit map for the next available data block and to write to the inode bit map to make space for th